AzureAD/microsoft-identity-web/TESTING.md

-# How to test the Microsoft.identity.Web project templates (locally or from a NuGet package)
+# How to test the Microsoft.Identity.Web project templates (locally or from a NuGet package)

 ## Introduction

 ### When to use this article

 - Before we release Microsoft.Identity.Web project templates (usually for each release of Microsoft.Identity.Web), we want to make sure that we test them from the release build.
 - Before we commit changes in the project templates (under ProjectTemplates\templates) in the Microsoft.Identity.Web repo, we want to make sure that we test them in depth from the repo.
-Changes can be changes of Major versions of package reference of Microsoft.Identity.Web, sync from ASP.NET Core templates.
+Changes can be changes of major versions of package references of Microsoft.Identity.Web, sync from ASP.NET Core templates.
 This can also help detecting product bugs so we can do the same before releases of Microsoft.Identity.Web.

 ### When not to use this article